pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 This produces an incorrect conclusion.
 Without confidence scores, diagnosing where reasoning failed is difficult.
 However, if the model recognized its knowledge gap at Thought 2 (40% confidence), a system could automatically provide context via tool calls—such as querying a geographical database—before proceeding [3].

 Accurate confidence calibration directly impacts trust.
-Just as senior employees trust junior colleagues who articulate knowledge boundaries, users trust LLMs that signal uncertainty reliably.
-Organizations developing LLMs with accurate confidence assessment will establish trust faster.
+Just as senior employees trust junior colleagues who articulate knowledge boundaries, users trust LLMs that signal uncertainty reliably. **Hypothesis: Organizations developing LLMs with accurate confidence assessment will establish trust faster**.

 This study evaluates how confidence self-awareness has evolved across OpenAI model generations.
 We introduce **thought engineering**—the systematic approach to managing and measuring confidence self-awareness in LLMs—and present **automated confidence refinement**, determining optimal confidence thresholds for triggering additional context retrieval, or resorting to a default classification outcome when the natural language confidence score is too low.